Welcome Letter

 About This Report

-We are proud to present our 13th consecutive annual sustainability and global citizenship report detailing our work in the 2021 calendar year—our centennial year.
+We are proud to present our 14th consecutive annual sustainability and global citizenship report detailing our work in the 2022 calendar year.
 Cleveland Clinic is committed to advancing practices that promote a just, thriving and green global economy.
 As such, we are a signatory of the United Nations (UN) Global Compact, a voluntary call to companies to align strategies and operations with universal principles on human and labor rights, environmental stewardship and anti-corruption, and take actions that advance societal goals.
 In this Communication on Progress, we include metrics, highlight stories and our approach for managing the various environmental, social and governance topics that are most important to our organization and valued stakeholders.

 More information on how our report links to the UNGC and GRI standards can be found in the index of our report.